RomainLITUD/Car-Following-Dataset-HV-vs-AV/README.md

  - regime_trainHH.csv # Regime of each pairs
  - regime_trainHA.csv # Regime of each pairs
  - regime_trainAH.csv # Regime of each pairs
+ - full_regimes_per_timestamp.zip # Car-following regimes of each timestamp for study purposes.
 ```

 ### Requirements